mark-torres10/todo_list_app/README.md

 # To-Do List App

-Basic implementation of To-Do list app, developed in Django
+This is a basic implementation of a To-Do list app, developed largely using Django

 ![Demonstration of To-Do List app](media/app-demo-2020-11-25.gif)